rpn1966/platotheory2026/_pages/programme.md

 ### 12:30–13:30 Lunch

+### 12:00–12:30 Session: Planet formation in binary systems (continued) - Chair: Tom Haworth (QMUL)

 - 13:30-13:45 **On the origin of stellar binaries, their planets, and Free Floating Planets** — Sergei Nayakshin (Leicester)
 - 13:45-14:00 **Robust formation channels for planets in binary systems** — Luyao Zhang (Leicester)
 <!-- - 14:00–14:15 **On the lower mass limit for circumbinary disc fragmentation** — Matthew Teasdale (Central Lancashire) -->
 - 14:00-14:15 **Exploring pebble and planetesimal accretion scenarios for circumbinary planets** - Gavin Coleman (QMUL)

-### 14:15–15:45 Session: The role of the planet formation environment - Chair: Tom Haworth (QMUL)
+### 14:15–15:45 Session: The role of the planet formation environment
 - 14:15–14:30 **The influence of birth environment on the formation and evolution of planetary systems: overview** — Melvyn Davies (Lund))
 - 14:30–14:45 **Assessing the role of external photoevaporation in protoplanetary discs** — Rossella Anania (Dublin)
 - 14:45-15:00 **The effect of mild- external-photoevaporation on planet formation** — Paula Pinilla (MSSL/UCL)